Genez-io/deployapps-landing-page/content/posts/rest_vs_rpc.md

 On the other hand, the RPC design paradigm has been around for more than 30 years.
 It has evolved from a simple synchronous client-server architecture design to a flexible, resilient and asynchronous paradigm.
 At its roots, RPC’s use cases were private networks with multiple clients communicating with a server.
 Nowadays, it is a way to efficiently communicate between services through their endpoints.
 Basically, we can now think of RPC as a conversation between two services.
 Although this paradigm has seen a dip in popularity since REST APIs took over the web services scene, it would appear that we are seeing a renaissance of RPCs, as a more mature and broad technology.

-In this blog post, we will not only explore the history of the two paradigms in more detail, but also how we can harness the strengths of both paradigms to create scalable and robust APIs in modern web services using `genezio`.
+In this blog post, we will not only explore the history of the two paradigms in more detail, but also how we can harness the strengths of both paradigms to create scalable and robust APIs in modern web services using `DeployApps`.

 ## Introduction